GSG-K3/next-js-workshop/Pages.md

 ![the react routing](https://user-images.githubusercontent.com/57558867/89289277-a19ed680-d65f-11ea-84d8-91ff7168343c.png)

-in next.js it's different , a page is a react component exported from a file in the pages directory.
+in next.js it's different . a page is a react component exported from a file in the pages directory.
 Each page is associated with a route based on its file name.

-**in `pages` every file is mapped to a bath**
+**in `pages` every file is mapped to a path**

    ![pagessssssyes](https://user-images.githubusercontent.com/57558867/89456497-a2715e80-d76c-11ea-8f46-2c8bb72fa551.png)